finishr08/MERN-Stack/2. CSS/Readme.md

 **Pseudo-elements**

-- **::first-letter** Applies styles to the first letter of an element (only block-level elements).
+- `::first-letter`: Applies styles to the first letter of an element (only block-level elements).
 Example:

 ```css
 p::first-letter {